 - 17.1.1 The Respondent, Reporting Person and/or Impacted Person, or the CCES, may appeal a sanction decision of the Safeguarding Tribunal to an Appeal Panel appointed by the Appeal Tribunal of the SDRCC.
 To appeal a decision on sanction, the appealing party must have participated in the Safeguarding Tribunal hearing.
-All other decisions of the Safeguarding Tribunal are final and binding and are not subject to appeal or review. - 17.1.2 The responding parties to an appeal of a Safeguarding Panel decision on sanction are the parties to a Safeguarding Tribunal hearing under Rule 16, irrespective of whether they participated in the Safeguarding Tribunal hearing. - 17.1.3 An appeal of a sanction decision shall be made within thirty (30) days of the issuance of the Safeguarding Panel's decision on sanction. - 17.1.4 An appeal of a Safeguarding Panel decision on sanction shall take the form of a judicial review.
-The Appeal Panel shall apply a standard of reasonableness. - 17.1.5 The Appeal Panel may uphold, increase, decrease, remove, or vary any sanction imposed by the Safeguarding Panel.
+All other decisions of the Safeguarding Tribunal are final and binding and are not subject to appeal or review. - 17.1.2 The responding parties to an appeal of a Safeguarding Panel decision on sanction are the parties to a Safeguarding Tribunal hearing under Rule 16, irrespective of whether they participated in the Safeguarding Tribunal hearing. - 17.1.3 An appeal of a sanction decision shall be made within thirty (30) days of the issuance of the Safeguarding Panel's decision on sanction. - 17.1.34 An appeal of a Safeguarding Panel decision on sanction shall take the form of a judicial review.
+The Appeal Panel shall apply a standard of reasonableness. - 17.1.4 The responding parties to an appeal of a Safeguarding Panel decision on sanction are the parties to a Safeguarding Tribunal hearing under Rule 16, irrespective of whether they participated in the Safeguarding Tribunal hearing. - 17.1.5 The Appeal Panel may uphold, increase, decrease-or, remove, or vary any sanction imposed by the Safeguarding Panel.